majovanilla/social-network/README.md

 ## Getting Started

-**If you want to check this project, follow the  instructions on setting it up locally.**
+**If you want to work on this project, follow the  instructions on setting it up locally.**

 To get a local copy up and running follow these simple example steps.